MoscowJS/speaker/README.md

 ## Submission Process

-Submit your proposal by email to [team@moscowjs.ru][email] or PR to current repository.
+Submit your proposal by email to [team@moscowjs.ru][email] or PR to [MoscowsJS][repo] repository.

 How to make PR:

-1. Fork current repository.
+1. Fork [MoscowsJS][repo] repository.
-2. Upload photo with you to [assets folder](/images) and name it with your nikname.
+2. Upload photo with you to [speakers photos folder][speakers-photos] and name it with your nikname.
-3. Create or use existing moscowjs-*.md file with other proposals.
+3. Create or use existing moscowjs-*.md file with other proposals in [events folder][events].
 4. Write title and description of your talk, attach your upladed photo and your contacts.
-See [example](https://github.com/MoscowJS/moscowjs.ru/edit/gen-v2/content/events/moscowjs-29.md).
+See [example](https://github.com/MoscowJS/moscowjs.ru/blob/gen-v2/content/events/moscowjs-29.md).
 5. Make PR and wait.

 ## Details about your Talk